timonsku/Stator/README.md

 Stator
 ======
 A library for keeping track of state changes.
-Turning your dumb numbers and strings into smart objects that know what was happening to them and when.
+Turning your "dumb" numbers and strings into "smart" objects that know what was happening to them and when.
 You can use them just as you are used to with a normal variable but will be provided with some extended functionality.

 It's goal is to improve readability of typical constructs used in Arduino sketches and other C++ environments and make a lot of code easier to write.